HopeRasplicka/HopeRasplicka-password-manager/README.md

 # password-manager

-Visit the [password-manager]{https://github.com/HopeRasplicka/projects} for more information.
+Visit the [password-manager repository](https://github.com/HopeRasplicka/password-manager) for more information and to view the [commits](https://github.com/HopeRasplicka/password-manager/commits/main).